-Who are the most powerful IT leaders across North and South America?
-Our ranking profiles the CIOs at the continents’ largest companies.
+Who are the most powerful digital tech leaders across North and South America?
+Our ranking profiles the CIOs and heads of tech at the continents’ largest companies.

 |TOP ENTERPRISE CIOS IN THE AMERICAS REGION*|